MohiAssaf/register_form/README.md

 ---profile.html : redirect page once succesful log in
 ---update_data.html : form to update the names and password of the logged in user

+TO RUN THE SERVER:

+head in the backend folder and run : server.py and add the credentials to your own DB